yaseel/yaseel/README.md

 Hello I am Aseel.

-I am a student who enjoys front-end development.
+I am a student who enjoys learning all areas of software engineering.

 - 🔭 I’m currently working on NepKey and Game Development.
 - 🌱 I’m currently learning lots of things.